tinacms/tina.io/content/docs/graphql/client.md

 next: /docs/graphql/read-only-tokens
 ---

 {{ WarningCallout text="This is an experimental feature, and the API is subject to change.
-We don't yet suggest using this for production use-cases.
+We don't yet suggest using this for production use cases.
 Have any thoughts?
-Let us know in the chat, or through the [GitHub discussion](https://github.com/tinacms/tinacms/discussions/2249)!" }}
+Let us know in the chat or through the [GitHub discussion](https://github.com/tinacms/tinacms/discussions/2249)!" }}

 ## Try it out